robotcoders/raspberry-pi-kit-learning/docs/source/scratch/scratch.rst

     If you are a user who has just used Scratch 3, we recommend that you try the projects in order so that you can quickly get started with Scratch 3.

-	Before attempting the projects, make sure you have downloaded the necessary materials and code files.‘Download code to Raspberry Pi <../preparation/Download_the_Code.md>’
+    Before attempting the projects, make sure you have downloaded the necessary materials and code files.'Download code to Raspberry Pi <../preparation/Download_the_Code.md>'
 .. toctree::
     :maxdepth: 2

     Quick_Guide_on_Scratch.md
     1.1_Lightning.md
     1.2_Colorful_Balls.md